• Our Wander

 9-Day Kyushu Sakura Itinerary: The Ultimate Fukuoka to Kagoshima Guide

 This is our Japan Sakura trip!
-We share our route from Fukuoka to Kagoshima, including our favourite must-go parks for the best cherry blossom experience.
+We share an overview of our route from Fukuoka to Kagoshima, including our favourite must-go parks for the best cherry blossom experience.

 Viewing Sakura in Japan sits at the top of our travel bucket lists.
 Our 9D8N journey through Kyushu confirmed that this southern island offers a spectacular and less crowded cherry blossom experience!
 We drove from Fukuoka to Kagoshima, following the peak bloom across Kyushu’s historic cities and landscapes.

 This guide shares our complete itinerary and the Sakura parks that exceeded our expectations.
 We provide all our practical learnings and resources so you can plan an even better Sakura or Kyushu trip.
 This article is the one of a 4-part Kyushu series.
-After reading this overview, explore our Kyushu self-drive guide for logistics and our Mt Aso and Takachiho adventure guide for hiking tips.
+After reading this overview, explore our Kyushu self-drive guide for logistics.

 This blog is reader-supported.
 When you book or buy through the links on our site, we may earn an affiliate commission at no additional cost to you.
 Thank you for your support!